 And finally, he knew, his wife would soon call him to bed and that he’d lie pleasantly at her side, trying to fall asleep, fitfully at first, and that he’d eventually dream strange and entertaining dreams of far-off places and strange things, and of people and places he’d known, and then, as he woke, he’d wonder which realm was real.

-© Guillermo Calvo Mahé; Manizales, 2017; revised, 2023, all rights reserved.
+© Guillermo Calvo Mahé; Manizales, 2023; all rights reserved.
 Please feel free to share with appropriate attribution.

 Guillermo (“Bill”) Calvo Mahé (a sometime poet) is a writer, political commentator and academic currently residing in the Republic of Colombia (although he has primarily lived in the United States of America of which he is also a citizen).
 Until 2017 he chaired the political science, government and international relations programs at the Universidad Autónoma de Manizales.
+He is currently the publisher of the Inannite Review, available at Substack.com.
 He has academic degrees in political science (the Citadel), law (St. John’s University), international legal studies (New York University) and translation and linguistic studies (the University of Florida’s Center for Latin American Studies).
+However, he is also fascinated by mythology, religion, physics, astronomy and mathematics, especially with matters related to quanta and cosmogony.
 He can be contacted at firstname.lastname@example.org and much of his writing is available through his blog at https://guillermocalvo.com/.